deepdivesecurity/home-lab/README.md

 ### Setup

 ### Automations
+- Turn AC On Morning routine
-- Before morning routine
+  - Starter: In the morning at a specific time
+  - Action(s):
-  - Turn AC on for 30min before morning routine
+    - Turn AC on for 30min
 - Morning routine
   - Starter: In the morning at a specific time
   - Action(s):